Say good-bye to expensive ink cartridges and hello to color printables. Read this HP Instant Ink Review to see how you can print for pennies.

 My HP Instant Ink Review

-So now that you know all about the program, here’s my review:
+So now that you know all about the program, let’s get to the HP Instant Ink review:

 Pros for HP Instant Ink

-- Saves time: no more rushing to the store when you’ve ran out and you need something printed ASAP.
+- Saves time spent on errands: no more rushing to the store when you’ve run out of printer ink and you need something printed ASAP.

 Cons for HP Instant Ink